-For 2018 Black Dog Winery offers tastings and sales.
-And McLaughlin's distillary offers tastings and sales as well.
+For 2019, Black Dog Winery offers tastings and sales.
+McLaughlin’s distillery offers tastings and sales as well.

 Harmony’s specialty shops present even more opportunities for visitors who collect or enjoy giving works by regional artists, collectibles, jewelry, or vintage/distinctive clothing and accessories.

-Harmony is at I-79 exits 87-88, about 10 miles north of the Pennsylvania Turnpike, 30 miles north of Pittsburgh’s downtown Point and 30 miles south of I-80.
+Harmony is located at I-79, exits 87-88, about 10 miles north of the Pennsylvania Turnpike, 30 miles north of Pittsburgh’s Downtown Point and 30 miles south of I-80.
 Follow directional signs to plentiful free parking; several lots are linked to the market by continuous free shuttle service.
 The architectural character of Harmony reflects that of the German villages from which its founders came.
-Many area Harmonist and Mennonite buildings survive; the community's award-winning preservation efforts have long attracted recognition.
+Many area Harmonist and Mennonite buildings survive; the community’s award-winning preservation efforts have long attracted recognition.